microsoft/vscode-docs/docs/cpp/launch-json-reference.md

 ### symbolSearchPath

 Tells the Visual Studio Windows Debugger what paths to search for symbol (.pdb) files.
-Separate multiple paths with a semicolon.
+Separates multiple paths with a semicolon.
 For example: `"C:\\Symbols;C:\\SymbolDir2"`.

 ### requireExactSource